 The Rooney Ranch Project (which is under the separate jurisdiction and ownership of the City of Santa Clara), was recently approved for repowering with a nameplate capacity of 25.1 MW as shown in Table 2-6, with environmental analysis tiered under the PEIR.
+Although it was not listed specifically in the PEIR, this project was among the anticipated projects considered in the previous 1998 Program EIR for repowering the APWRA, and lies within the PEIR program area.

-The 20.5 MW Diablo Winds project, a repowered project approved in 2003 and in operation since 2004 is listed in Table 2-6 because it is an operational project in the APWRA, but, because it existed at the time of preparation of the PEIR, it was a part of the baseline and not one of the projects evaluated in the PEIR.
+The 20.5 MW Diablo Winds project, a repowered project approved in 2003 and in operation since 2004, is listed in Table 2-6 because it is an operational project in the APWRA. but, because Because it existed at the time of preparation of the PEIR, it was not included in the 450MW evaluated in the PEIR under Alternative 2.
+This project is included in Table 2-6 below, however, to identifydemonstrate the total wind development production potential within the APWRA.

+a part of the baseline and not one of the projects evaluated in the PEIR.